serlesen/backend-flask/README.md

 Inside the Jinja template, I show the usage of the for-loops, the blocks for modularity, the includes for inheritance and the macros for code reusability.

+## Chapter 8

+In this chapter, how to use the logging library to print the logs of the application.
+I will show the default usage, a basic configuration and an advanced configuration.

+The default usage only has the declaration of the loggers and its usage.
+The basic configuration is just to better format the logs and stream them in the console and to a file.
+And the advanced configuration is when we need to send the logs elsewhere, like with an SMTP mail, HTTP request or more, using Queues or Buffers.